-2: Other levels of government, including cities, counties, and other bodies, may have their powers described in documents with other names, like 'charters' and the like.
-Tribal nations in the U.S. may use written constitutions or traditional knowledge as their organizing authority.
+- 3: Other levels of government, including cities, counties, and other bodies, may have their powers described in documents with other names, like 'charters' and the like.
+Tribal nations in the U.S. may use written constitutions or traditional knowledge as their organizing authority. - 4: Only white, male property owners were eligible to vote in most states to ratify the original constitution and its bill of rights.
+Not until the 15th Amendment in 1870 were Americans of African descent assured the right to vote-a right often denied them for many decades thereafter.
+Women were not guaranteed the right to vote until the 19th Amendment in 1920.
+People as young as 18 were not guaranteed the franchise until the 26th Amendment in 1971.

-Figure 13.1: Hierarchies of legal authorities, federal and state.
+Figure 17.1: Hierarchies of legal authorities, federal and state.
 Each authority must be consistent with dictates of those above it.
 Courts interpret authorities at every level.
-Gold bars indicate highest interpretive authorities for each hierarchy.
-The figure is not quite right in that it depicts state laws as being subject only to the federal constitution, but in fact, they are subject to federal laws under the Supremacy Clause.
+Gold bars indicate highest authorities for each hierarchy.
+The figure is not quite right in that it depicts state laws as being subject only to the federal constitution, but in fact, they are also subject to federal laws under the Supremacy Clause.